Where Can I Buy Marijuana Legally in New York?

 - The CCB also issued Proposed Cannabinoid Hemp Regulations, which will amend New York’s prior rules once published.
 The added language defines a Cannabinoid hemp farm processor as someone licensed to cultivate flower and manufacturer hemp flower products.
 According to the rules, processors can produce no more than 1,000 pounds of dried hemp annually nor purchase or sell hemp outside of its own operations.

 - The CCB also created a new term, Craft to mean a cannabinoid hemp product that a licensed processor created by hand trimming and hang drying; and if the final product was hand-packaged.

 The Cannabis Control Board (CCB) is the governing body for cannabis in the State of New York, which also oversees the Office of Cannabis Management (OCM).
 Tremaine Wright chairs the Board, and Chris Alexander serves as the Executive Director.
 Board members include Jessica Garcia, Adam Perry, Jen Metzger, and Reuben McDaniel III.

 What does the Cannabis Control Board Do?

 The CCB is responsible for creating the rules and regulations for the New York cannabis market.
-Until now, legalization has stalled because there was no application process or licensing criteria for businesses looking to enter the market (because there was no board to create them.)
+Its tasks include:

-- Oversee the cultivation, production, distribution, sale, and taxation of cannabis and hemp
+- Overseeing the cultivation, production, distribution, sale, and taxation of cannabis and hemp

-The Board is also responsible for creating rules and regulations around labels and packaging requirements for hemp and Delta 8 THC products.
+- Creating rules around labels and packaging requirements for hemp and Delta 8 THC products.